Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature

-Among globally defined compactifications, more than one compactifications are introduced here, namely the Poincar\'{e}-type and the parabolic-type.
-The simplest one in the class of {\em admissible} compactifications is the Poincar\'{e}-type, which is easy to understand from geometric viewpoints and widely applied in many fields of mathematics.
-However, the Poincar\'{e}-type compactification has an unavoidable defect, which is the presence of {\em radicals} in the definition.
+Among globally defined compactifications, more than one compactifications are introduced here, the Poincar\'{e}-type and the parabolic-type.
+The simplest one in the class of {\em admissible} compactifications \KMa{(e.g., \cite{EG2006, MT2020_1})} is the Poincar\'{e}-type, which is easy to understand from geometric viewpoints and widely applied in many fields of mathematics.
+However, the Poincar\'{e}-type compactification has an unavoidable defect, the presence of {\em radicals} in the definition.
 Radicals generally lose the smoothness of desingularized vector fields on the horizon.
 In other words, desingularized vector fields under the Poincar\'{e}-type compactification are $C^0$ but not $C^1$ in general around the horizon.
 Therefore typical \lq\lq linear stability analysis" in the theory of dynamical systems does not always make sense on the horizon.
-Nevertheless, it should be noted that there is an exception where the Poincar\'{e}-type compactifications can be applied without losing the smoothness of resulting vector fields, which is the case if $f$ is {\em quasi-homogeneous (not only in the asymptotic sense)}.
+Nevertheless, it should be noted that there is an exception where the Poincar\'{e}-type compactifications can be applied without losing the smoothness of resulting vector fields, which is the case if $f$ is {\em quasi-homogeneous (not only in the asymptotic sense), or the residual term $f - f_{\alpha, k}$ has sufficiently low degree}.
 In this case, the associated desingularized vector field is also smooth and hence no obstruction of $C^1$ smoothness on the horizon arises.
 Details are discussed in \cite{Mat2018}.

-Although the order of polynomials significantly increases when we apply the parabolic-type compactifications, we do not worry about the lack of smoothness of desingularized vector fields.
+Although the \KMa{degree} of polynomials significantly increases when we apply the parabolic-type compactifications, we do not worry about the lack of smoothness of desingularized vector fields.
 Indeed, {\em parabolic-type transformations of the present type originally transforms rational functions into rational ones}, unlike the Poincar\'{e}-type ones (cf. \cite{G2004}).
-We thus do not worry about mathematical obstructions to consider dynamics at infinity when we apply parabolic-type compactifications.
+We thus do not \KMa{suffer from obstructions} to consider dynamics at infinity when we apply parabolic-type compactifications.